Main Office Support and Resources

 Employee ID cards are available at the Unicard office.

-All payroll matters for trust employees (AUPE research assistants, postdoctoral fellows, etc.) are handled through Sarah Amery (SA 229F).
+Please visit the main office at SB 605 or email email@example.com concerning all payroll matters for trust employees (AUPE research assistants, postdoctoral fellows, etc.).
 Please provide a copy of your social insurance number, work/study permit information and TD1 forms.
-Personal information and address changes can be updated through the UCalgary portal and should be reported to Sarah (email@example.com).
+Personal information and address changes can be updated through the UCalgary portal and should be reported to firstname.lastname@example.org.

 Employees are responsible for entering their own direct deposit banking information.
 This is done through my.ucalgary.ca.
 For instructions on entering this information, see the direct deposit information job aid on the human resources website (www.ucalgary.ca/hr/support/forms).